beulahn99/beulahn99/README.md

 - 👋 Hi, I’m Beulah (@beulahn99)
 - 🎓 I began attending medical university in Europe at 16, earned my MD in 2021 and am now exploring the captivating world of tech.
 My goal is to combine the best of both worlds - healthcare and technology.
-- 💞 I’m interested in Data Science, Big Data Analytics, Fitness and Health, Philosophy, and trying out new hobbies!
+- 💞 I’m interested in data science, big data analytics, fitness and health, philosophy, and trying out new hobbies!
 - 🚀  I’m currently expanding my skillset in machine learning (Python), statistics, and technical writing.
 - 🏢 Currently, I’m a Technical Writing Co-op at BlackBerry QNX.
 - 🤝  I’m looking to collaborate on data analytics and machine learning projects.